 Note:

-- Go to Tools > Port and select the COM port the ESP32 is connected to.
+- Next, select Tools > Port and pick the COM port connected to your ESP32.

 - Go to CameraWebServer.ino.
 Remove the default code and copy the code below.